drawwithcode/2018-group-work-group-09/README.md

 ###### ABOUT THE PROJECT

 **Our project is about the discover of Dark Matter.** <br>
 What’s Dark Matter?
 We don’t know, we only have been exposed to **theories**.
 But the main point of this project is to show that actually it is still something unknown.
 Dark matter is something that **permeate the universe**, but remains unseen and hard to define.
 It does not reflect the light, so we are not able to detect it with our instruments.
+Qua aggiungerei: l'unico motivo per cui si conosce è per gli effetti che ha su alcuni elementi dell'universo.

 **But how the scientists discovered the presence of Dark Matter?**<br>
 Back in the XV Century doc. **Kepler** figured out that the farther a planet is from the sun slower it orbits.
 This was valid also for galaxies.
 It became one of his very important **"three laws of planetary motion"**.
 Moreover he was able to calculate the gravity of a celestial bodies and finally get their mass.